srobo/style/_sections/3_logo.md

 * The logo must not be used to impersonate Student Robotics.
 Student Robotics is a registered charity (1163168) in England and Wales.

-* The logo shouldn't imply any sort of relationship, or endorsement, of anything unless you've received written confirmation from the Student Robotics PR team.
+* The logo shouldn't imply any sort of relationship with, or endorsement of, anything or anyone unless you've received written confirmation from Student Robotics.
 To get in touch regarding this, please email [pr@studentrobotics.org](mailto:pr@studentrobotics.org).

-* There should be sufficient spacing around the logo.
+* There should be sufficient spacing around the logo so as to make it not look cramped.
+We recommend spacing of approximately 5% of the size of the logo.

 * The logo should be placed on a background which complements the colours.
 Do not, for example, place the blue logo on a similarly coloured blue background.